aws-samples/lambda-ecs-worker-pattern/README.md

   * AWS_Logo_PoweredBy_300px.png: Official "Powered by AWS" logo image.
   * ECSLogo.ini: A POV-Ray .INI file containing rendering parameters.
   * ECSLogo.poc: A POV-Ray scene description file that renders the Amazon ECS Logo as a demo.
+* ECSLogo.zip: The ZIPped contents of the ECSLogo directory.
 * ecs-worker: A directory containing the worker shell script for the Amazon ECS Task.
   * ecs-worker.sh : The shell script to be run in a Docker Container as part of the Amazon ECS task.
 * ecs-worker-launcher: A directory containing the AWS Lambda function.